India: Sustainable Development and Social Change

 Trilochan Pandey, Academic and Field Coordinator

-Mr. Trilochan Pandey has a master’s degree in sustainable development from the Indian Institute of Ecology and Environment, and a bachelor of arts, with honors, in economics and political science from the University of Delhi.
-He has worked as a coordinator for the Right to Food Campaign secretariat in New Delhi, which enabled him to travel to Jharkhand, Chhattisgarh, Bihar, Uttar Pradesh, and Madhya Pradesh to conduct field surveys of federal government development interventions, such as NREGA, ICDS, PDS, and Midday Meals.
+Mr. Trilochan Pandey has a master’s degree in sustainable development from the Indian Institute of Ecology and Environment and a bachelor of arts, with honors, in economics and political science from the University of Delhi.
+He has worked as a coordinator for the Right to Food Campaign secretariat in New Delhi, which enabled him to travel to Jharkhand, Chhattisgarh, Bihar, Uttar Pradesh, and Madhya Pradesh to conduct field surveys of federal government development interventions such as NREGA, ICDS, PDS, and Midday Meals.
 He has also worked with Greenpeace and Oxfam.
 He assists students in their academics, including field studies, and facilitates their overall academic learning experience.
 Sincere and down to earth, Mr. Pandey enjoys photography, reading books, and playing cricket.

 Ms. Anjani Sharma, Language Faculty

 Anjani Sharma has a master’s degree in Aacharya from Shri Lal Bahadur Shastri Rashtriya Sanskrit Vidyapeeth, Delhi, and a bachelor’s in education with a focus on Hindi and Sanskrit language instruction.
 She has more than six years of experience teaching Hindi in both public and private institutions, including primary schools, and has taught spoken Hindi to foreign nationals.
 She interned for six months in Johannesburg, South Africa, and taught Hindi to American students at the American Institute of Indian Studies (AIIS), Jaipur.
 She has translated many educational high school textbooks and other material from English into Hindi.
 Anjani is very innovative in her teaching and possesses extensive knowledge of Indian culture, traditions, and development.
 She is a great resource and source of support for students.
-Her favorite pastimes include reading, gardening, and coin collection.
+Her favorite pastimes include reading, gardening, and coin collecting.

 Ms. Pragya Vardhan, Language Faculty